NafisTahmid/e-shop-backend/README.md

 ### Conclusion
 This API allows managing categories, products, users, and orders for an e-commerce platform.
 By using JWT authentication and structured routes, the API provides secure and organized access to backend resources.

-In the documentation you're completely missing user routes.
-Please add them and make a professional readme.md file as downloadable.